Forecasters call for at least 10 times as much snow in Washington this winter compared to last

 Temperatures: Somewhat above normal (by one to two degrees)

 Rogers says to expect a winter “both colder and snowier than last year, but also still marginally warmer and less snowy than the 30-year normal.”
 Historically, he says, La Niñas start off cold but trend milder during the second half of winter.
 He anticipates plenty of volatility.
-“If you don’t like the weather one week, just wait one and we’ll probably flip it again!,” he writes.
+“If you don’t like the weather one week, just wait one and we’ll probably flip it again!” he writes.

-(Note: Matt Rogers is also a contributor to the Capital Weather Gang)
+(Note: Matt Rogers is also a contributor to the Capital Weather Gang.)

 Dave Tolleris, WxRisk